-The Rethink Urban group members have been providing specialized services to public and private sector clients across Canada since 1997.
+Our team collaborates with communities using an integral, consultative, interdisciplinary approach that is authentic and promotes #Discovery #Wellness #Innovation #Growth We have been providing specialized services to public and private sector clients across Canada since 1997.

-We are fortunate to have received awards from the International Downtown Association, the Canadian Institute of Planners, and the Health Care Public Relations Association for Canada, among others.
+We are fortunate to have received awards from the International Downtown Association, the Canadian Institute of Planners, Alberta Justice and the Health Care Public Relations Association for Canada, among others.
 We work now as an affiliation of like-minded consultants – bringing in the right specialists as needed for each project.

 Partial client list: Aldrich Pears Associates, The City of Red Deer, Safe Harbour Society, Red Deer College, Central Alberta AIDS Network, Alberta Child Care Network, Red Deer Chamber of Commerce, Canmarc REIT (Calgary), Peavey Industries LP, Sunreal Property Management, Alberta Transportation, City of Victoria Police Department, Red Deer Downtown Business Association, Red Deer Native Friendship Society and the Central Alberta FASD Network.